Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

         height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>

 ## Creating an object to spawn for each connected player

+This section adds in a player object and spawns it for each connected player.

 1. Create a **3D Object->Capsule**
 1. Rename it **Player**.